proc7ts/fun-events/README.md

 -------------

 An event sender interface has only one method accepting an event receiver to register.
-Once this method called, the receiver will start receiving the events while still interested.
+Once this method called, the receiver will start receiving the events until their supply is cut off.

-The event receiver registrar method is typically implements an `OnEvent` interface - a function augmented with handy methods.
-To convert a plain event receiver registration function to `OnEvent` an `onEventBy()` function can be used.
+The event receiver registrar method typically implements an `OnEvent` interface - a function augmented with handy methods.
+To convert a plain event receiver registration function to `OnEvent`, an `onEventBy()` function can be used.

 ### `OnEvent.once()`